 During her undergraduate years, Naira interned with several ministries in Egypt as the Ministry of Planning and Economic Development, and the Institute of Diplomatic Studies, Ministry of Foreign Affairs.
 She has also joined the UN Resident Coordinator office in Egypt (UNRCO) as an advocate for a UN initiative titled: SDGs Advocacy Programme where she sought to promote the SDGs amongst different communities in Egypt.

-Mohamed HEGAZY is an Associate – Road Transport Africa for the Climate Champions since April 2022.
+Mohamed HEGAZY is Transport Lead for the Climate Champions.
 He is also the founder and Director of Transport for Cairo (TfC) L.L.P.
 TfC provides strategic advisory consultancy services, data, tech and research to improve urban mobility in emerging cities.
-With TfC, I successfully led the completion of more […]
+With TfC, I successfully led the completion of more than 40 projects in 5 countries in […]

 Mohamed Hegazy

-Mohamed HEGAZY is an Associate – Road Transport Africa for the Climate Champions since April 2022.
+Mohamed HEGAZY is Transport Lead for the Climate Champions.
 He is also the founder and Director of Transport for Cairo (TfC) L.L.P.
 TfC provides strategic advisory consultancy services, data, tech and research to improve urban mobility in emerging cities.
 With TfC, I successfully led the completion of more than 40 projects in 5 countries in Africa.

 With 8 years of experience in project leadership, I focus on data collection, data aggregation, data science & urban computing to transform ideas into practice.
 Academically trained in Economics, Sociology and Public Policy design, I specialize in solving real world problems around deep decarbonisation of transport, informal system change management and digitalisation of transport using data-driven methodologies.